When virtual reality experiences make you want to travel…

 It appears that tourists seem to enjoy having a virtual experience before choosing a destination.

-Of course, the experience may vary from one individual to another: personal characteristics (such as a preference for visual information, involvement in the trip, familiarity with technology, etc.) influence the intensity of this experience.
-However, a trend is emerging.
+Of course, the experience can vary from person to person: personal characteristics (such as a preference for visual information, engagement with the journey, familiarity with technology, etc.) influence the intensity of this experience.
+However, a trend emerges.

-By creating a "telepresence" experience, interactive videos and 3D virtual tours trigger positive emotional responses, positively influence the perceived value of the destination, and increase the intention to visit.
-Conversely, sites that only feature 2D photos generated little desire to visit the destination.
+By creating a "telepresence" experience, interactive videos and 3D virtual tours trigger positive emotions, positively influence the perceived value of the destination, and increase the intention to visit.
+Conversely, websites that feature only 2D photos generated little desire to visit the destination.

-To take this further, semi-structured interviews were conducted to identify the reasons for the preference for virtual tours.
-Respondents highlighted various advantages:
+To explore this further, semi-structured interviews were conducted to identify the reasons behind the preference for virtual tours.
+Respondents highlighted various benefits:

-"With 3D, you can travel around the site without leaving your home."
+"With 3D, you can explore the site without leaving your home."

-"3D shows us everything that will happen on site.
-Thanks to 3D, things are more concrete, as if they were real."
+“3D shows us exactly what will happen on site.
+Thanks to 3D, things feel more tangible, as if they were real.”

-"3D tours are very useful because you can imagine yourself doing the activities available.
-If I feel happy during this online experience, of course I will visit that destination."
+“3D tours are very useful because they let you imagine yourself doing the activities available there.
+If I enjoy this online experience, I’ll definitely visit that destination.”

-The use of such tools is growing, and according to a Bloomberg report published on February 13, 2020, virtual reality and augmented reality products will represent a global market worth more than $571.42 billion by 2025.
+The use of such tools is growing, and according to a Bloomberg report published on February 13, 2020, the global market for virtual reality and augmented reality products is projected to exceed $571.42 billion by 2025.

-Although it is difficult to predict tourist behavior after the health crisis, it seems essential for the sector to capitalize on recent changes in behavior and move towards increasing use of digital technology.
+Although it is difficult to predict how tourists will behave after the health crisis, it seems essential for the industry to capitalize on recent changes in behavior and move toward greater use of digital technology.

-Sales of virtual reality tools are currently on the rise.
-They reflect the growing interest of global tourists in immersive experiences and open up new opportunities for less-traveled tourist destinations.
+Sales of virtual reality devices are currently on the rise.
+This trend reflects the growing interest among global travelers in immersive experiences and opens up new opportunities for less-visited tourist destinations.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.